wozozo/s3pit/README.md

 - **Sensitive data filtering**: Automatically removes Authorization headers from logs

 #### Log Files
-Logs are stored in JSON format at `./logs/s3pit_YYYY-MM-DD.log`.
+When file logging is enabled by specifying `--log-dir`, logs are stored in JSON format at `{log-dir}/s3pit_YYYY-MM-DD.log`.
 Example entry:
 ```json
 {
   "id": "1754736444664422000-93654",